cooperellidge/mkdocs-about/docs/index.md

 # mkdocs-about

-Generate an About page for MkDocs
+Generate an About page for MkDocs based on GitHub repos